Gigi-dev21/Gigi-dev21/README.md

 ## 👋 Hey there!
 Glad You Dropped By
 <p>Welcome to Gigi's gitHub!
-I'm a full stack developer with 1+ of hands-on volunteer experience and a strong focus on building real-world projects that make an impact.</p>
+I'm a full-stack developer with over 2 years of hands-on experience since the beginning of my coding journey.
+I've gained practical experience through volunteer work and by building real-world projects that create value and solve everyday problems.</p>

 <h2>💻 Tech Stack</h2>